freenas/freenas-docs/userguide/storage.rst

 Clicking the entry for a pool causes several buttons to appear at the bottom of the screen.

-The buttons perform these actions:
+#ifdef truenas
+.. note:: When the system has :ref:`High Availability (HA) <Failover>` active, volumes cannot be exported or destroyed.
+#endif truenas

-**Detach Volume:** allows you to either export the pool or to delete the contents of the pool, depending upon the choice you make in the screen shown in
-:numref:`Figure %s <zfs_detach_vol_fig>`.
+**Detach Volume:** allows exporting the pool or deleting the contents of the pool, depending upon the choice made in thescreen shown in :numref:`Figure %s <zfs_detach_vol_fig>`.
-The :guilabel:`Detach Volume` screen displays the current used space and indicates if there are any shares, provides checkboxes to :guilabel:`Mark the disks as new (destroy data)` and to :guilabel:`Also delete the share's configuration`, asks if you are sure that you want to do this, and the browser will turn red to alert you that you are about to do something that will make the data inaccessible.
+The :guilabel:`Detach Volume` screen displays the current used space and indicates whether there are any shares, provides checkboxes to :guilabel:`Mark the disks as new (destroy data)` and to :guilabel:`Also delete the share's configuration`, and asks if you are sure about doing this.
+The browser window turns red to indicate that some choices will make the data inaccessible.
-**If you do not check the box to mark the disks as new, the volume will be exported.** This means that the data is not destroyed and the volume can be re-imported at a later time.
-If you will be moving a ZFS pool from one system to another, perform this export action first as it flushes any unwritten data to disk, writes data to the disk indicating that the export was done, and removes all knowledge of the pool from the system. **If you do check the box to mark the disks as new, the pool and all the data in its datasets, zvols, and shares will be destroyed and the underlying disks will be returned to their raw state.**
+**When the box to mark the disks as new is left unchecked, the volume is exported.** The data is not destroyed and the volume can be re-imported at a later time.
+When moving a ZFS pool from one system to another, perform this export action first as it flushes any unwritten data to disk, writes data to the disk indicating that the export was done, and removes all knowledge of the pool from the system.

+**When the box to mark the disks as new is checked, the pool and all the data in its datasets, zvols, and shares is destroyed and the individual disks are returned to their raw state.
+Desired data must be backed up to another disk or device before using this option.**

   .. _zfs_detach_vol_fig: